kfrank/kfrank.github.io/_posts/2014-08-25-everything-looks-the-same.md

 ###Visual trends as response

-If you remember (or maybe you'd like to forget), highly texturized, drop shadowed websites were popular at the same time we were creating websites that were only 600 pixels tall.
+If you remember (or maybe you'd like to forget), highly texturized, drop shadowed websites were popular at the same time we were creating websites that were only 800 pixels tall.
 I think a lot of the justification for creating these was based off of our layouts being so rigid.
 Creating a website with personality was tough when services such as Typekit and Fontdeck were just emerging.

 Additionally, after so many of our websites were just links for a long while, it was nice to be able to include a lot of images that didn't take forever to load.
-It was pretty much commonplace to create websites where all the text had a 1px text shadow to make it feel inset on the page, echoing actual letter-pressed, real type.
+It was pretty much commonplace to create websites where all the text had a 1px shadow to make it feel inset on the page, echoing actual letter-pressed, real type.

 ![Pendulum]({{ site.baseurl }}/assets/img/pendulum-1.jpg)